Ram Nath Kovind: Presidential election

 After nomination for the post of 14th president of India, he resigned from his post as the governor of Bihar, and the President of India, Pranab Mukherjee, accepted his resignation on 20 June 2017.
 He won the election on 20 July 2017.

 Kovind received 65.65% of the valid votes, against former Speaker of the Lok Sabha, Meira Kumar, the presidential candidate of the Opposition who received 34.35%.
 Kovind received 2,930 votes (From MPs and MLAs) amounting to Electoral College votes of 702,044 (65.65%) as compared to 1,844 votes with a value of 367,314 (34.35%) votes for Meira Kumar lagging far behind with 367,314 votes, and 77 votes were invalid.
-He became only the second Dalit representative to become president after K. R. Narayanan, and also is the first BJP candidate with RSS background to be elected to the post.
+He is the first BJP candidate with RSS background to be elected to the post.
 The tally of votes (367,314) polled by Meira Kumar is only the second-highest for a losing candidate, that of Neelam Sanjiva Reddy in the 1969 presidential elections being the highest ever; he received 405,427 votes as against 420,077 by V. V. Giri, the winner.

-Presidency (2017–2022)
+President of India (2017–2022)

 Kovind took the oath as the 14th president of India on 25 July 2017.
-He was succeeded by Droupadi Murmu on 25 July 2022.
+In his 5-year term he addressed the Parliament of India five times.
+First address was upon taking oath, and subsequent four addresses were to joint sitting of both houses from 2018 to 2021.
+Kovind in his tenure administered oath of office to three Chief Justices of India and 29 other judges of Supreme Court of India.
+He was succeeded by Droupadi Murmu on 21 July 2022.

+Post presidency

+Panel on "One Nation, One Election "

+In September 2023, the Government of India formed an 8-member committee chaired by Kovind to suggest changes to the constitution for simultaneous polls in the country.
+The primary objective of this committee, is to examine and propose specific amendments to the Representation of the People Act, 1951, and any other relevant laws and regulations to enable simultaneous elections.

+In March 2024, his panel submitted an extensive report (over 18,000 pages) recommending synchronised elections across all levels- Lok Sabha, assemblies, and local bodies.

+Post the works of "Kovind Commitee"

+On 2nd October 2025,Kovind along with RSS Sarsanghchalak Mohan Bhagwat attended the centenary event of the Rashtriya Swayamsevak Sangh at Nagpur.He became the 2nd president after Pranab Mukherjee to attend an event of the RSS.

+Kovind's Autobiography "Triumph of the Indian Republic-My life,My struggles" will be released in December 2025.